Heat for Pain and Rehab

 They can feel nice though.
 They are indeed “warming.”
 And humans do like a bit of that.
 Heat rarely works miracles for any kind of pain… but I would also never want to give it up as an option.
 Mild spice therapy is perfectly justifiable in that spirit.

 Red rub, red rub!
-The rubefaciants
+The rubefacients

-These nostrums are sometimes classified as “rubefaciants” (and there’s your word-of-the-day) because many of them cause reddening of the skin.
+These nostrums are sometimes classified as “rubefacients” (and there’s your word-of-the-day) because many of them cause reddening of the skin.
 Not all them.
 In fact, this is not actually due to capsaicin, which — surprisingly — does not actually turn the skin red.25

 However, many of these products contain other compounds that do increase superficial circulation, for whatever it’s worth.26 It’s also worth noting that many of them do not actually contain capsaicin at all, including classic Tiger Balm (although the company does make other products that contain it).